cyanea-bt/Yakuza3Patches/README.md

 `6c688b51650fa2e9be39e1d934e872602ee54799` `Yakuza3.exe (GOG)`

 ## Install
-1. You'll need to set up your copy of **Yakuza 3 Remastered** so that it will load `.asi` files.
-If you're using [SilentPatchYRC](https://github.com/CookiePLMonster/SilentPatchYRC) and/or [ShinRyuModManager](https://github.com/SRMM-Studio/ShinRyuModManager), you are already good to go since both come with the required ASI Loader.
-Otherwise you'll have to track down a working version here: [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader)
-2. Download `Yakuza3HeatFix.zip` from **Releases** and extract to your Yakuza 3 directory.
-3. Make sure that `Yakuza3HeatFix.asi` is in the same directory as your `Yakuza3.exe`.
-4. You're done, start the game and enjoy.
+Mod is now compatible with [ShinRyuModManager](https://github.com/SRMM-Studio/ShinRyuModManager), so simply download and install like all other SRMM mods.

+If you don't want to use [ShinRyuModManager](https://github.com/SRMM-Studio/ShinRyuModManager), you can also opt to use any other ASI Loader instead (like the one included with [SilentPatchYRC](https://github.com/CookiePLMonster/SilentPatchYRC)).
+In that case you should extract `Yakuza3HeatFix.asi` to the same directory as `Yakuza3.exe` AND `dinput8.dll`.

-### Verify that the patch was installed correctly (optional)
+### Verify that the patch is working as intended (optional)
-5. Exit the game after you get to the main menu.
+1. Start the game after installing/enabling the mod.
-6. Next to `Yakuza3HeatFix.asi` there should now be a `Yakuza3HeatFix.txt`.
+2. After you get to the main menu, there should now be a `Yakuza3HeatFix.txt` next to `Yakuza3.exe`.
-7. Open this text file and verify that the first 2 lines read:
+3. Open this text file and verify that the first 5 lines read:

 ```
-Found HeatUpdate pattern!
+Found pattern: HeatUpdate
+Found pattern: IsPlayerInCombat
+Found pattern: IsCombatInactive
+Found pattern: IsCombatFinished
 Hook done!
 ```